-7.3.1.1 Path A: Erosion and Sedimentation Control Plan

-7.3.1.1.1 An Erosion and Sedimentation Control Plan, signed and stamped by a professional engineer or designer approved by the authority having jurisdiction, is included in the construction documents.
+7.3.1.1 Path A: Erosion and Sedimentation Control Plan 7.3.1.1.1 An Erosion and Sedimentation Control Plan, 5 points or N/A signed and stamped by a professional engineer or designer approved by the authority having jurisdiction, is included in the construction documents .
+Not applicable where projects are interior-only.
+Informational Reference(s):